Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • If you cannot supply support material via URLs, you may upload support material to your application as written material (Word and PDF).

-$5,000 to support Australian rights sellers, literary agents, and publishers of works for children and young adults to travel to New York in February 2024.
+$5,000 to support Australian rights sellers, literary agents, and publishers of Australian books for adults to travel to New York in March 2025.

 “new york taxis” by ShedBOy^ is marked with CC BY 2.0.